Orckestra/orc-shared/docs/components.md

 A rather intricate component that creates forms.
 To do this, it receives a field definition, which it then uses to render in a form that fits the information it is given as values.
 For more details on field definitions and how they relate to values, please refer to the [detailed documentation.](forms.md)

+## GlobalErrorMessages

+Can be included in the component tree to display error messages based on data from the redux store.

 ## Head

 Sets the DOM header, and wrapper element attributes, according to the current application state.